 These shoes are one of the most modestly priced shoes on the list, especially for such a recognized name such as Saucony.

-Saucony has been making quality athletic shoes for 120 years, making them one of the oldest shoe manufacturer’s on this list.
-Since its founding, the company has earned a myriad of awards and recognitions within the running industry, and continues to be one of the top choices of runners around the world.
+Saucony has been making quality athletic shoes for 120 years, making them one of the oldest shoe manufacturers on this list.
+Since its founding, the company has earned a myriad of awards and recognition within the running industry and continues to be one of the top choices of runners around the world.